 Blogs evolved from online diaries and journals in the mid-90s.
 At that time, internet users were already running personal web pages where they published regular updates about their personal lives, thoughts, and social commentary.

-The term weblog was first used during the late 90s, which later became ‘we blog’, and then just ‘blog’.
+The term web log was first used during the late 90s, which later became ‘weblog’, then ‘we blog’, and finally just ‘blog’.

-Due to the growing number of such web pages, several tools started to appear which made it easier for users to create online journals and blogs.
+Due to the growing number of such web pages, several tools started to appear, which made it easier for users to create online journals and personal blogs.
 These tools helped popularize blogging and made the technology accessible to non-technical users.